dzackgarza/Notes/Research/Paper/Paper Outline.md

   - *Proof*: Freudenthal suspension in stable range?

 # General Outline
-- Goal: why care about spheres?
+- Goal: why care about Topology?
+  - Subgoal:  Why care about spheres?
 - Goal: Define homotopy groups
 - Goal: Covering Spaces and Universal Cover
 - Goal: The degree of a map